ToNyOyO/veeva-vault-package-maker/README.md

 - Then start creating your pages:
   - Run `gulp keymessage --new "Key Message Name"` for each Key Message

+To change the page order in Vault you can rearrange the order of the pages in `./keymessages.json`

 ## Settings
 ### *Amend the config file!*
 Fill in the required information in the new `config.json` or **nothing will work!** (the dates are optional everything else is required).